Skip to Content

 Map of Rye, East Sussex

-This guide to Rye, East Sussex shows just a small selection of the deliciously quaint shops, pubs, cafes and galleries that the town has to offer.
-Mostly my own personal favourites.
-A hand-drawn map of Rye, which you can pick up in most stores or online here, will help you find your way around or you could just wander as your mood takes you.
+A hand-drawn map of Rye, which you can pick up for free in most stores, will help you find your way around Rye.
+Or you could just wander as your mood takes you.

 Adele Aiken